Rohit9987/Couch_developement/README.md

 # IGRT_Couch_Shifter

 This is a script for inserting and automatically shifting Varian IGRT couch structure on ECLIPSE treatment planning system.
-Additionally, the UI shows if there is gantry clearance for coplanar beams in the loaded plan.
+Additionally, the UI will display if there is gantry clearance for coplanar beams in the loaded plan.
 The script is developed using the Eclipse Scripting API for research purposes.

 ## Requirements